DANS-KNAW/dans-frontend-framework/docs/rdt-search-ui.md

   }}
 />
 ```
-#### Map facet
+### Map facet
 Displays an interactive map for facets with geo data.
+Zooming can adjust the active filter.
 ```tsx
 import { MapFacet } from "@dans-framework/rdt-search-ui";